JMoneyGU/GU_Deck_Tracker/README.md

 **1. Download the .zip folder and extract the files**
 - I have mine on my Desktop so I don't lose track of it, but you can really put it wherever you want

-**2. Edit the Python file (if you want)**
-- There are 3 things that you may need to change for the program to function (the 3 file paths)
+**2. Edit the Python file (if you want, but really not required)** -In the unlikely case where the paths are incorrect, you may need to manually change them; however this should rarely if ever be an issue.
-- 1. logFileName
-- 2. tempFileName
-- 3. deckFileName

-If you extracted the folder onto your desktop, you shouldn't have to change anything.
+-You can also edit various variables to suit your preferences:

-- (4. Optional) defaultFontSize: If you want the font to start bigger/smaller when you launch the app, you can change this
+ -- 1. defaultFontSize: If you want the font to start bigger/smaller when you launch the app, you can change this -- 3. alphaLevel: Change to a value between 0 and 1 to make the app launch with more or less transparancy (0 is completely invisible, 1 is fully visible).
+ -- 2. nightMode: Change to "True" if you want to launch the program in night mode instead of day mode

 **3. Start the application**